SujathaJagdeep/Udacity-Carnival/README.md

 - I have customized Wheel of Fortune such that the point value text displayed on each wedge fits within the edges of the wedge.
 - I have customized Plinko Oscillation Distance on the Carnival Plinko component accurately.
 - I have positioned the Teddy Bear appropriately such that it does not fall on the player when it drops down as a reward.
-- I have provided screenshots of Unity app running both on my Android Phone and Gaming Laptop to reflect the optional changes that have been made to my Carnival app during development such as 'Adding balloons behind the tent to make the carnival feel more lively', 'Adding a timer to make the game loop more exciting and competitive' and 'Adding a start scene before entering the carnival', as these time consuming and amazing changes do not show up on my Android Phone for some reason.
+- I have provided screenshots of Unity app running both on my Android Phone and Gaming Laptop to reflect the optional changes that have been made to my Carnival app during development such as 'Adding balloons behind the tent to make the carnival feel more lively' and 'Adding a timer to make the game loop more exciting and competitive'.

 ### My Conclusion
 - I really enjoyed developing my 'Carnival App' with all the optional changes and learned a lot during the process.
-- I am proud of my Final Project Output.

 ### References
 1. Brackeys.
 (2018, May 20).
 How to Fade Between Scenes in Unity.
 Retrieved February 10, 2019, from https://www.youtube.com/watch?v=Oadq-IrOazg